 Summer Internships and Research Abroad

-Internships and research projects abroad also provide valuable international exposure and education.
-They allow for extended residence in a foreign country, and offer work and learning experiences that enrich the student’s formal program of study.
+Internship or research projectsabroad also provide valuable international exposure and education.
+They allow for extended residence in a foreign country and offer work and learning experiences that enrich the student’s formal program of study.
 Information on international internship opportunities is available from the McCulloch Center for Global Initiatives.

 Students may apply for the MHC International Internship Program, and they also have the option of developing their own summer internship or research project.
 Students have the option of developing their own summer internship or research project.

-Support for unpaid opportunities is available through the Lynk Universal Application Form (UAF), which offers students access to funding from a variety of College fellowship sources to cover travel and living expenses for the duration of the project.
-Students with a family contribution of less than $5000 may also receive a $500 grant to apply towards their summer earnings contribution.
+- Support for unpaid opportunities is available through the Lynk Universal Application Form (UAF).
 For more details about internship opportunities and funding, please contact Kirk Lange, Director of International Experiential learning at the McCulloch Center.

 Join the Intern Network to connect with current and former interns, and employers and talk to the McCulloch Center for Global Initiatives and the Career Development Center about additional student evaluations of past international internships.